 In the introductory chapter on pain, reference was made to the necessity, in dealing with any painful state, of determining its quality, severity, location, duration, and time course as well as the conditions that produce, exacerbate, or relieve it.
 In the case of headache, a detailed history following these lines will determine the diagnosis more often than will the physical examination or imaging.
 Nevertheless, a few aspects of the examination are worth emphasizing.
 For example, auscultation of the skull may rarely disclose a bruit (with large arteriovenous malformations); palpation may disclose the tender, hardened or elevated arteries of temporal arteritis; sensitive areas overlying a cranial metastasis or an inflamed paranasal sinus may be apparent; or there may be a tender occipital nerve.
 Examination of neck flexion may reveal meningitis; however, apart from such special instances, examination of the head itself, although necessary, seldom discloses the diagnosis.

 The quality of cephalic pain is essential to diagnosis but the sensation may be difficult for the patient to describe.
 When asked to compare the pain to some other sensory experience, the patient may allude to tightness, aching, pressure, burning, bursting, sharpness, or stabbing.
-Among the most important aspects is whether the headache is pulsatile, ...
+Among the most important aspects is whether the headache ...